joshtynjala/actionscript-3.0-developers-guide/user-interaction/touch-multitouch-and-gesture-input/touch-event-handling.md

 correct `touchPointID` value before responding to a touch move event.
 Otherwise, other touch input triggers the event handler, too.
 Notice the listeners for the move and end phases are on the stage, not the display object.
-The stage listens for the move or end phases in case the user’s touch moves beyond the display object boundaries.
+The stage listens for the move or end phases in case the user's touch moves beyond the display object boundaries.

     Multitouch.inputMode = MultitouchInputMode.TOUCH_POINT;